geekrelief/tm-nim/README.md

 - Run `nimble gen`
   - If you get an `Error: undeclared identifier ...` about an opaque type, ending in `_o`, override it in `tm_gen_override.nim`, and run `nimble gen` again.
   - Union: Create a new type with all the fields (flattened).
 With `importc` Nim will import them correctly.
+  - On Identifier 'Foo' is a stylistic duplicate of identifier 'foo', 'use cPlugin:onSymbol()', modify `tm_gen_onsymbol.nim` to rename the identifier.

 ## Proc Type issues ##
 The Machinery uses lots of function pointers and callbacks.
 There's a custom pragma `tmType` you can attach to a proc to make it easier to interact with the api.
 Without it you need to cast the proc.